kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 * Provide an API to retrieve the data blocks of a snapshot.
   > The **snapshot session** mechanism proposed here could conceivably
-    support a future companion **snapshot data retrieval service**, but that is not in the scope of this KEP.
+    support a future companion **snapshot data retrieval service**, but this is not in the scope of this KEP.
     It is assumed that a snapshot's data blocks can be retrieved by creating a PersistentVolume for the snapshot, launching a pod with this volume attached in `Block` volume mode, and then reading the individual